reachbharathan/Java-Junit-SimpleServiceTest-Wiremock/README.md

-# Java Junit Simple Service Test
+# Simple Service Test using Wiremock
+Project contains simple service test to validate get and post response.The framework construction is done in [testng](testng.org) in Java.
 This project contains two simple service test to demonstrate how to write service test.
-This project has a stub(a web service test double) creator[**Wiremock**](https://github.com/tomakehurst/wiremock) in order to showcase a simple service.
+This project has a stub(a web service test double) called [**Wiremock**](https://github.com/tomakehurst/wiremock) in order to stimulate get and post response.

 ### Description
 Two test have been configured in this sample project
  1. for verify_Get_UserDetails
  2. for verify_Post_AddNewUser

-The sample stub can be extensified for different scenarios and tested accordingly
+The sample stub can be extensified for different scenarios and tested accordingly.

 ###Libraries used